RajibTheKing/Learn_Assembly_x86_64/README.md

 ### Memory management
 [Todo: I will explore this topic later if I really need to]

+### SIMD Instruction Sets (Most Interesting topic)
+ - Single Instruction Multiple Data
+ - to perform one operation across multiple streams of data at once in order to reduce the amount of work done.
+ -

  ## Reference
  - https://www.tutorialspoint.com/assembly_programming/index.htm
  - https://sonictk.github.io/asm_tutorial/